Social Icons

 Directed by Robert Rodriguez

-My my Alita Battle Angel is captivating, interesting and very inviting a tale since the story is not new to me, but can be very difficult to follow for someone who hasn’t come across the story before.
+Wow, Alita: Battle Angel is captivating, interesting, and very inviting.
+While the story isn’t new to me, it can be a bit hard to follow for someone who hasn’t come across it before.

-The movie’s advantage is the action sequences.
-They come direct at you and many times you are left sitting in awe and cheering for the lead Alita to kick some ass.
-The movie’s special effects is a no hold backing masterpiece.
+The movie’s biggest strength is its action sequences.
+They hit you head-on, and many times you’re left sitting in awe, cheering for Alita to kick some serious butt.
+The special effects are a no-holds-barred masterpiece.

-You will enjoy how each cyborg or android character in this future is handing its existence, how they move and how they battle.
-The visual meal this movie delivers is not something you can get anywhere and I advise you go get a taste after you read the below down side.
+You’ll enjoy how each cyborg or android character in this futuristic world handles their existence—how they move, fight, and battle.
+The visual feast this movie delivers isn’t something you can get anywhere else, and I highly recommend you go experience it after reading about the downside below.

-The movie’s downside is in the tale, it felt like three tales squashed together:
+The movie’s downside lies in its storytelling.
+It feels like three tales squashed together:

-Tale 1: Alita is brought back to life by Ido and has to discover herself and learn to be her own person.
-Also, Hugo introduces her to the competitive sport of Motorball,
+Tale 1: Alita is brought back to life by Ido and has to discover herself, learning to be her own person.
+Hugo introduces her to the competitive sport of Motorball.

-Tale 2: Alita and the bounty hunters (or Hunter-Warrior as they are called in this world).
-Who is Vector and Nova?
+Tale 2: Alita and the bounty hunters (or Hunter-Warriors, as they’re called in this world).
+Who is Vector, and who is Nova?

-Tale 3: Alita becomes a player in Motorball and everyone is after her.
+Tale 3: Alita becomes a Motorball player, and suddenly, everyone is after her.

-What makes this tale very good is the way the directing put things together, which is a slow unravel of a story that leaves you wanting more the moment the final curtain drops.
-Robert Rodriguez (who did the Mexico Trilogy: El Mariachi, Desperado and Once Upon a Time in Mexico) is the man on the directing chair of the below plot.
+What makes this tale work is how the director pieces everything together.
+It’s a slow unraveling of a story that leaves you wanting more the moment the final curtain drops.
+Robert Rodriguez (known for the Mexico Trilogy: El Mariachi, Desperado and Once Upon a Time in Mexico) is the man behind the camera for this plot.

-A man while scouting the junkyard metropolis of Iron City, discovers a disembodied female cyborg with a fully intact human brain.
-His name is Dr. Dyson Ido and he is a cyborg scientist.
-He rebuilds the cyborg, who doesn’t have any recollections of her past, and names her "Alita" after his deceased daughter (in the manga it is after his cat).
+While scouting the junkyard metropolis of Iron City, a man discovers a disembodied female cyborg with a fully intact human brain.
+His name is Dr. Dyson Ido, a cyborg scientist.
+He rebuilds the cyborg, who has no memory of her past, and names her "Alita" after his deceased daughter (in the manga, it’s after his cat).

-Alita is magnificent and Ido took the time to teach her things about life.
-She makes friends with a young man named Hugo and starts to discover herself and the world she inhabits.
-Soon a key to more self discovery was handed to her when she followed Ido out.
+Alita is magnificent, and Ido takes the time to teach her about life.
+She befriends a young man named Hugo and begins to discover herself and the world she inhabits.
+A key to her self-discovery comes when she follows Ido out one night.

-Ido is a Hunter-Warrior, and when his life was in danger, she came to his rescue.
-She fought back the people after them and became a mark for the man who is running everything, Nova.
+Ido is a Hunter-Warrior, and when his life is in danger, Alita comes to his rescue.
+She fights off their attackers, making her a target for Nova, the man running everything.

-The movie is a visual masterpiece and I do hope it scales through in the box office because I will like to see the sequels penned down for this movie tale.
+The movie is a visual masterpiece, and I hope it performs well at the box office because I’d love to see the sequels that are planned for this story.

 Nineteen Eighty-Four (1984)